-Now under way, the first phase of the SFWMD land assessment is a review of fee-owned lands – approximately 750,000 acres in which the agency has full ownership rights.
-This part of the process is scheduled for completion by September 2013.
-A review of non-fee-owned lands is planned to follow beginning in late 2013.
+Completed in September 2013, the first phase of the SFWMD land assessment was a review of fee-owned lands – approximately 750,000 acres in which the agency has full or shared ownership rights.

-The District is utilizing a variety of criteria to evaluate its lands, including:
+The District utilized a variety of criteria to evaluate its fee-owned lands, including:

 Analyzing statewide and SFWMD-specific geographic information system (GIS) mapping layers to identify each parcel's environmental value and its value related to water resource management